Classify Amazon reviews into positive and negative using OpenNN

 training_strategy.perform_training();

-For more information about the training strategy methods, see TrainingStrategy class.
+For more information on the training strategy methods, see the TrainingStrategy class.

 5. Testing analysis